 Who Wrote First Corinthians?

 The apostle Paul wrote 1 Corinthians sometime between 53-55 C.E.
-Although we speak of 1 Corinthians as a book of the Bible, it was originally written and sent as a letter from apostle Paul to the early church in the city of Corinth.
+Although we speak of first Corinthians as a book of the Bible, it was originally written and sent as a letter from apostle Paul to the early church in Corinth.

 Context and Background

-While 1 Corinthians was written during Paul’s third missionary journey, his history with this community of corinthian believers began far earlier.
-It was Paul who founded the corinthian church on a prior journey.
+While 1 Corinthians was written during Paul’s third missionary journey, his history with this community of believers began far earlier.
+It was Paul who founded the Corinthian church on a prior journey.
 He had a deep familiarity with this community.

 Corinth was an important city in the ancient world.
-A center for Greek culture and a bustling commercial hub, it was a city of much diversity, connecting people of various backgrounds and customs.
-The cosmopolitan nature of Corinth also contributed to its reputation as a hedonistic playground, placing the kind of lifestyle espoused by Paul and the Corinthian Church in stark contrast to the culture at large.
+A center for culture and a bustling commercial hub, it was a city of much diversity, connecting people of various backgrounds and customs.
+The cosmopolitan nature of Corinth also contributed to its reputation as a hedonistic playground, placing the kind of lifestyle espoused by Paul in stark contrast to the culture at large.

-Paul’s reasons for writing to the Corinthian Christians are born out of concern.
-News had reached Paul of dangerous divisions among the believers and of behaviors and practices adopted from the surrounding Pagan culture.
-In particular, Paul addresses out sexual immorality, idol worship, and the growing trend among believers to throw their allegiance behind a specific church leader rather than Christ Jesus.
-With fatherly affection, Paul seeks to guide and correct the corinthian church he helped established back onto a healthy path.
+Paul’s reason for writing to the Corinthian Christians is born out of concern.
+News had reached Paul of dangerous divisions among the Corinthian believers and of sinful behaviors and practices adopted from the surrounding Pagan culture.
+In particular, Paul addresses out sexual immorality, idol worship, and the growing trend among believers to throw their allegiance behind a specific Corinthian church leader rather than Christ Jesus.
+With fatherly affection, Paul seeks to guide and correct the church he helped established back onto a healthy path.